panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 The common operations you can perform on a single array are accessing an item by index, querying the array length, pushing a new item, etc. These are the operations performed on a single array.

-On top of that there are operations that can be perform on multiple arrays.
+On top of that, some operations can be performed on multiple arrays.
 One of such common operations is *merge* &mdash; when 2 or more arrays are merged to form a bigger array containing all the items of the merged arrays.

 For example, having two arrays `[1, 2]` and `[5, 6]`, then merging these arrays will result in `[1, 2, 5, 6]`.

-In this post you'll find how to merge arrays in JavaScript: 2 ways to merge arrays with creating a new array (immutable), and 1 approache where the arrays merge into an array (mutable).
+In this post, you'll find how to merge arrays in JavaScript: 2 ways to merge arrays by creating a new array (immutable), and 1 approach where the arrays merge into an array (mutable).

 ## 1. Immutable merge of arrays

-### 1.1 Merge using spread operator
+### 1.1 Merge using the spread operator

 If you'd like to know just 1 one way to merge arrays in JavaScript, then you should remember the merge using the spread operator.